 Exemption or License

-A small conduit hydroelectric facility up to 15 megawatt (MW) (up to 40 MW for certain municipal projects) using a man-made conduit operated primarily for non-hydroelectric purposes may be eligible for a conduit exemption.
+A small conduit hydroelectric facility up to 40 MW using a man-made conduit operated primarily for non-hydroelectric purposes may be eligible for a conduit exemption.
 The applicant must have all the real property interests necessary to develop and operate the project or an option to obtain the interests (see 18 CFR 4.31(b)(2) ).
-The facility cannot occupy federal lands.
 The conduit on which the project is located is not included as a project work.
 Applications for exemptions of small hydroelectric conduits are categorically exempt from the requirement for an Environmental Assessment (EA) or Environmental Impact Statement (EIS) to be prepared by the Commission.
 However, this does not mean that the Commission cannot require an EA or EIS to be prepared if your project appears to have adverse effects on the environment.

 A license from the Commission is required to construct, operate, and maintain a non-federal hydroelectric project that is or would: (a) be located on navigable waters of the United States; (b) occupy U.S. lands; (c) utilize surplus water or water power from a U.S. government dam; or (d) be located on a stream over which Congress has Commerce Clause jurisdiction, where project construction or expansion occurred on or after August 26, 1935, and the project affects the interests of interstate or foreign commerce.
 Licenses may be issued for up to 50 years terms and must be renewed at the end of each term.
 A license gives the licensee the power of "eminent domain" to obtain lands or other rights needed to construct, operate, and maintain the hydroelectric project.

-For a chart that shows the differences between a conduit exemption, 5-MW exemption, and a license, see: Project Comparison Chart.
+For a chart that shows the differences between a conduit exemption, 10-MW exemption, and a license, see: Project Comparison Chart.